benev0/blog/blog/angular_webcontent.md

 # this.blogTitle

-Meta and tacky I know, but who does not like a bit of that.
-My personal experience with angular started in school.
-During the duration of the class I was not the most interested in Web, but ultimately I found that front end web was the only area where I could create a full project without too much hassle.
+Meta and tacky I know, but who does not like a bit of meta humor.
+My personal experience with angular and web started in Collage.
+During the duration of the class, I was not the most interested in Web, but ultimately I found that front end web was the only area where I could create a full project without too much hassle.

 ### Purpose of This Post
 Describe the content and methods of [this webpage](https://benev0.github.io/).
-This page is not designed to be used as template or an example to create other pages, but there will be some demonstrations of solutions which other sources may push a "Angular" solution where it not capable.
-This post expects some understanding of what html, css, and js do.
+This page is not designed to be used as template or an example to create other pages, but there will be some demonstrations of solutions where other sources may push an "Angular" solution where it not capable.
+This post expects some understanding of what HTML, CSS, and JS are.

 *HTML (Hyper Text Markup Language)* - a system of formatting data to be rendered to the page by the browser